php-pds/skeleton/README.md

 Please see <https://github.com/php-pds/skeleton_research> for background information.

+Command-line tools included with this standard are documented [here](./docs/tools.md).

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this publication are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).